-A few short weeks ago, the signage went up for the brand new Goodwill Donation Center here in Madison, and just a few days later they quietly opened up and began accepting donations.
-Their official grand opening ceremony isn’t until December 15th, but the center is fully operational now and ready to welcome you and your donations.
+A few short weeks ago, the signage went up for the brand new Goodwill Donation Center in Madison, Alabama, and just a few days later they quietly opened up and began accepting donations.
+Their official grand opening ceremony isn’t until December 15th, 2020 but the center is fully operational now and ready to welcome you and your donations.

 The new Alabama Goodwill Donation Center is located on the corner of Hughes Road and Browns Ferry Road near Publix.